What is Centralization?

 The organization’s executives are under tremendous pressure to formulate decisions for the organization, and they lack control over the implementation process.
-The failure of executives to decentralize the decision-making process adds a lot of work to their desk.
+The failure of executives to decentralize the decision-making process adds a lot of work to their desks.
 The executives suffer from a lack of time to supervise the implementation of the decisions.
-It leads to reluctance on the part of employees.
+This leads to reluctance on the part of employees.
 Therefore, the executives may end up making too many decisions that are either poorly implemented or ignored by the employees.

 3. Delays in work

 Centralization results in delays in work as records are sent to and from the head office.
 Employees rely on the information communicated to them from the top, and there will be a loss in man-hours if there are delays in relaying the records.
-It means that the employees will be less productive if they need to wait long periods to get guidance on their next projects.
+This means that the employees will be less productive if they need to wait long periods to get guidance on their next projects.

 4. Lack of employee loyalty

 Employees become loyal to an organization when they are allowed personal initiatives in the work they do.
 They can introduce their creativity and suggest ways of performing certain tasks.
 However, in centralization, there is no initiative in work because employees perform tasks conceptualized by top executives.
-It limits their creativity and loyalty to the organization due to the rigidity of the work.
+This limits their creativity and loyalty to the organization due to the rigidity of the work.

 Centralization refers to a setup in which the decision-making powers are concentrated in a few leaders at the top of the organizational structure.
 Decisions are made at the top and communicated to lower-level managers for implementation.

 CFI is a leading provider of training and career advancement for finance professionals, including the Financial Modeling & Valuation Analyst (FMVA)™ certification program.
-To keep learning and advancing your career, the following resources will be helpful:
+To keep learning and advancing your career, the following CFI resources will be helpful: